paulscherrerinstitute/ecmccfg/hugo/content/manual/introduction.md

 ##### adding a physical motor axis
 Axis configuration will is explained in details [here](../axis).
-The prefered way to confugre axes is with the `yaml` based configuration.
+The preferred way to confuser axes is with the `yaml` based configuration.
-It unifiyes the way, (1) physical axes, (2) virtual axes and (3) synchronization is handled.
+It unifies the way, (1) physical axes, (2) virtual axes and (3) synchronization is handled.
-It is theoreticall possible to use a mix of `yaml` and classic configuration, but this is untested.
+It is theoretically possible to use a mix of `yaml` and classic configuration, but this is untested.

   * yaml config
   ```bash